Māori identity: Community work and investment

 Community work in New Zealand has identified males struggling with their Māori identity, often also living by Māori lunar calendar, as a significant suicide risk.
 In 2015, The Guardian covered a crisis of Māori incarceration and identity in relation to the New Zealand prison system.
 Toby Manhire reported:

 While those who identify as Māori make up about 15% of the New Zealand population, the corresponding figure behind bars is more than 50%.
 Among women, for whom there is no Te Tirohanga option, it is higher still, at 60%.

-In 2019, The Northland Age reported on the merits of a noho-marae style of counselling to incarcerated Māori, utilizing tikanga (traditional rules for conducting life) in a "course that uses Māori philosophy, values, knowledge and practices to foster the regeneration of Māori identity".
+In 2019, The Northland Age reported on the merits of a noho-marae style of counselling to incarcerated Māori, utilising tikanga (traditional rules for conducting life) in a "course that uses Māori philosophy, values, knowledge and practices to foster the regeneration of Māori identity".
 In 2019, in a Radio New Zealand budget summary, the announcement of an NZ$80 million investment in Whānau Ora, including a Māori suicide prevention initiative, "as well as eight programmes to strengthen Māori identity".